 If we effect a stock split, reverse stock split, stock dividend, redemption, combination, reclassification or other similar change affecting our capital stock, adjustments reflecting the change will be made in (1) the aggregate number of shares of common stock authorized for issuance under the plan; (2) the number of shares underlying each outstanding award; and (3) if applicable, the price per share of each award.
-Accordingly, such adjustments will be made if our stockholders approve the proposed amendment to our amended and restated certificate of incorporation as described in this proxy statement to effect, at the discretion of our board of directors, a reverse stock split and corresponding reduction in authorized common stock, and our board of directors subsequently effects such a reverse stock split and corresponding reduction in authorized common stock.
+Accordingly, such adjustments will be made if our stockholders approve the proposed amendment to our amended and restated certificate of incorporation as described in this proxy statement to effect, at the discretion of our board of directors, a reverse stock split and corresponding reduction in authorized common stock.